Electrical Licensing Board

 David von Kelaita – Licensed electrical workers representative

-David von Kelaita is currently the head trainer with CSTA (Combined Skills Training Association) and was previously an organiser with the ETU WA.
-He has 14 years’ previous experience in the Royal Australian Navy as an Electronic Technician followed by five years carrying out electrical work in the construction and mining industries.
-With extensive experience carrying out electrical work and training electrical workers Mr von Kelaita brings valuable technical expertise as well as specialist knowledge of the training sector to the Board.
+David von Kelaita has been appointed to the Board as the licensed electrical workers representative.
+David is currently the head trainer with CSTA (Combined Skills Training Association) and was previously an organiser with the ETU WA.
+David has 14 years’ previous experience in the Royal Australian Navy as an Electronic Technician followed by five years carrying out electrical work in the construction and mining industries.
+With extensive experience carrying out electrical work and training electrical workers David brings valuable technical expertise as well as specialist knowledge of the training sector to the Board.

 Luke Murphy ELB